plclub/cbpv-effects-coeffects/artifact-overview.md

 Call-by-Push-Value" and contains mechanically verified proofs of the major theorems in the paper, developed using the Coq/Rocq proof assistant.

   We have included the publication version of the paper with the artifact.
 This contains hyperrefs to the public github repository containing this code.
 For space reasons, some language features that are part of the artifact are not included in this paper.

   We have also included an extended version of our paper that more closely corresponds to the artifact.
 This version includes references to definitions and theorems presented as footnotes so they will be available even when the document is printed.
 It will be uploaded to [arXiv](https://arxiv.org/abs/2311.11795) and will replace the current version at that link.

+  The `README.md` file provides an overview of the mechanization itself, including the proof structure and required axioms.

 ## Dependencies